For DBS enquiries, please call

 CRB certificates will continue to remain valid.
 All services continue and the contact details for DBS remain the same as they were for the CRB.

-Disclosure and barring scheme changes came into effect on 10th September 2012.
+Disclosure and Barring Scheme changes came into effect on 10th September 2012.
 These include a scaling back on which positions now require and qualify for a DBS check.

 These changes include:

-Full details on the changes to the Disclosure and Barring scheme are
+Full details on the changes to the Disclosure and Barring scheme are available here.

-In practice this means that DBS checks are required for unsupervised volunteers and staff involved with your organisation that have direct access to, or work directly with children or adults at risk.
+In practice, this means that DBS checks are required for unsupervised volunteers and staff involved with your organisation that have direct access to, or work directly with children or adults at risk.

 The following list gives some examples of people who require a DBS check, but is by no means exhaustive:

 Instructors, teachers, coaches, activity leaders, healthcare workers, dental staff, social work staff, child minders, unsupervised volunteers, anyone working in a school, nursery, children's home, childcare premises, anyone providing healthcare, personal care, or who assists with the managing of someones affairs or finances.

-To be eligible for a Standard DBS check the position must be included in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975.
+A Standard DBS Check - To be eligible for a Standard DBS check the position must be included in the Rehabilitation of Offenders Act (ROA) 1974 (Exceptions) Order 1975.

-An Enhanced DBS Check To be eligible for an Enhanced DBS check, the position must be included in both the ROA Exceptions Order and in Police Act Regulations.
+An Enhanced DBS Check - To be eligible for an Enhanced DBS check, the position must be included in both the ROA Exceptions Order and in Police Act Regulations.

 An Enhanced check with Barred List Check for regulated activity - To be eligible to request a check of the Children's or Adults' Barred lists, the position must meet the new definition of Regulated Activity.
 This check is the highest level of disclosure and barring check.

-For further details on which checks are required for which positions see CRB checks: eligible positions guidance
+For further details on which checks are required for which positions see CRB checks: eligible positions guidance.

 The Disclosure and Barring Service's fees for DBS checks are:

 Disclosure Services fees for processing your online DBS check are just £5 for volunteers and £10 for employed persons, although these figures may reduce with sufficient volume.

 Disclosure services accept payment by Cheque, BACS and all major Credit or Debit Cards.